 Port of Menteith was briefly known as Cardross and was renamed to avoid confusion with the Glasgow, Dumbarton and Helensburgh Railway^s station when it opened in 1858.

-As this station was some way from the Lake of Menteith, Port of Menteith, and the Port of Menteith Pier (around four miles to the north) for Inchmahome Priory, to the north, there was a coach service from the station to the port.
+As this station was some way from the Lake of Menteith, Port of Menteith, and the Port of Menteith Pier (around four miles to the north) for Inchmahome Priory, to the north, there was a coach service, started in 1864, from the station to the port.